Digital Marketing Training: Skills, Tools, and Education Options

 Companies hire digital marketers to handle a wide range of tasks that align with an integrated marketing strategy.
 Teams may be dedicated to specific marketing components, such as email marketing, content marketing, SEO marketing, or marketing analytics.
 These teams are often led by an experienced marketing professional such as a marketing manager, director of marketing, or chief marketing officer (CMO).

-The University of Arizona Continuing and Professional Education’s Digital Marketing Course, powered by Ziplines Education, can prepare you for a rewarding, creative career in digital marketing in just 10 weeks.
-In this article, we’ll cover the skills, tools, and educational options to help you start or advance as a professional digital marketer, including what you can expect from the Ziplines course.
+The University of Arizona Continuing and Professional Education’s Digital Marketing Course, in collaboration with Ziplines Education, can prepare you for a rewarding, creative career in digital marketing in just 10 weeks.
+In this article, we’ll cover the skills, tools, and educational options to help you start or advance as a professional digital marketer, including what you can expect from the course.
 We’ll also go over Arizona-area salary information across a variety of digital marketing roles.

 What Is Digital Marketing?